accs-uaa/bering-sea-marine-invasives/README.md

 U.S. Geological Survey Alaska Science Center

+With major funding from the North Pacific Research Board (project #1532)

 # Project summary
 This repository contains R scripts that predict habitat suitability for non-native species in the Bering Sea.